DeMarcoLab/openfibsem-docs/docs/autolamella/ml.md

 Here we are showing evaluations from the development models.

 [Under Constrution]
+TODO: insert data from paper

 ## Experimental

 ### Generating Labels

 From the segmentation masks, you can generate other useful labelled objects.
 The following script will generate bounding boxes and instance segmentations for each object in the mask.
+This uses the [Get Objects API](../openfibsem/concepts.md#feature-detection).

 Generate bounding boxes and instance masks from segmentation masks. generate_segmentation_objects.py

-These should be easily converted to coco-format for training.
+These bounding boxes, and instance masks should be useful for training different, and larger models, or panoptic segmentation models.
+If you would like any help using the dataset, labels, or api please contact Patrick @patrickcleeve2, or via [email](mailto:patrick@openfibsem.org).

 [Under Construction]